-- To comply fully with GDPR and Data Protection Act 2018 and Freedom of Information Act 2000. - To recognise the right of individuals to have their personal information respected and properly maintained. - To ensure that anyone acting on DGN's behalf complies with GDPR 2018 and does not breach any part of it.
+- To comply fully with the Data Protection Act 2018 - To recognise the right of individuals to have their personal information respected and properly maintained. - To ensure that anyone acting on our behalf complies with the Data Protection Act 2018 and does not breach any part of it.
 All trustees, staff and volunteers have a general duty of confidentiality.
-The only exception to this duty is where there is a higher duty of disclosure to safeguard an adult at risk. - To provide appropriate guidance on responsibilities under the Acts to trustees, staff and, where relevant, volunteers. - DGN is registered with the Information Commissioner's Office (ICO) as an organisation which processes personal data and will use the ICO for general guidance on data protection and freedom of information, and will ensure that trustees, staff, and volunteers use the ICO's_self- assessment toolkit for small enterprises to support theimplementation of this policy. - To appoint a member of DGN's board to lead on any data protection issues within the charity.
-Specialist advice can be obtained from the ICO, by phone on 01625 545 745 or email casework@ico.org.uk - To empower the Chair of Trustees to be the Responsible Person, responsible for monitoring our compliance withthe Act. - To implement disciplinary procedures for misuse of personal data. - To review and revise this policy as necessary, at least every 2 years.
+The only exception to this duty is where there is a higher duty of disclosure to safeguard an adult at risk. - To provide appropriate guidance on responsibilities under the Acts to trustees, staff and, where relevant, volunteers. - DGN and DPC Ltd are registered with the Information Commissioner's Office (ICO) as organisations which processes personal data and will use the ICO for general guidance on data protection and freedom of information, and will ensure that trustees, staff, and volunteers use the ICO's_self- assessment toolkit for small enterprises to support the implementation of this policy. - To appoint a member of DGN's and DPC Ltd's board to lead on any data protection issues within the charity.
+Specialist advice can be obtained from the ICO, by phone on 01625 545 745 or email casework@ico.org.uk - To empower the Chair of Trustees to be the Responsible Person responsible for monitoring our compliance with the Act. - To implement disciplinary procedures for misuse of personal data. - To review and revise this policy as necessary, at least every 2 years.